 2013 Michele Rizoli becomes Associate Pastor, with special responsibilities for youth ministry.
 The congregation sponsors two Eritrean refugees and begins work on a vision, plan and fundraising for an addition to the church building.

 2014 With a congregational decision and substantial pledges of monetary and volunteer support, work begins on a building space renewal and mission development program that includes an expanded lobby area, new offices and basement space, as well as a complete renovation of a church-owned house to become Aurora House, Toronto’s first long-term shelter for victims of human trafficking.
-A new board is formed to direct creation of Aurora House, with programming assistance from our building partners, the Toronto Mennonite New Life Centre.
+A new board is formed to direct Aurora House, with programming assistance from one of our building partners, the Toronto Mennonite New Life Centre.

 2015 As work is completed on the renovation of the future Aurora House and construction begins on the church renovation.